Picnicking at Vineyards in North Georgia

 Creekstone Winery (Sautee Nacoochee)

 The Creekstone Winery is not located at a vineyard, but it does offer local wines and grand views of nearby Yonah mountain.
 Cheese, crackers, and snacks are available for purchase.
 Leashed dogs are welcome in the outdoor areas.

 - Address: 295 Hardman Farm Rd, Sautee Nacoochee, GA

 Ellijay River Vineyards (Ellijay)

 Visitors may bring their own outside food or purchase snacks like Boursin cheese and crackers.
 Enjoy a picnic right on the water by the Ellijay River.
+Only open on weekends.